Afebrile-Technologies/FrameToolkit/GETTING_STARTED.md

-# Getting Started — FrameToolkit.AspNetCore
+# Getting Started â€” FrameToolkit.AspNetCore

 This guide shows quick examples for using the utilities and abstractions provided by this project in an ASP.NET Core Minimal API application.